pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 (E) as obras monográficas continuam, em sua maioria, a ser consultadas em sua versão impressa.

-Item.
 18. A frase do texto - Electronic resources have challenged the principies and practices of cataloging over the last several years. - indica que